 Flex Program evaluation has always been required as a part of the state awards.
-Managing the Flex Program is one of the Core Competencies for State Flex Program Excellence with evaluation as a key part of competency.
-However, Flex Programs differ is size and structure, staffing levels are different, and the skills and resources of Flex Programs vary and change over time.
+Managing the Flex Program and Managing Information and Evaluation are two of the Core Competencies for State Flex Program Excellence.
+Flex Programs differ is size and structure, staffing levels are different, and the skills and resources of Flex Programs vary and change over time.
 As a result, some states have been regularly evaluating their programs while others conducted evaluations in the past, on limited activities or are just building evaluation into overall program operations.
-Now that the Flex Program has been in place for over 20 years, it's essential that all states include some level of evaluation (e.g., performance management) as part of on-going program planning and operations.
-Not only will this help assure each Flex Program is meeting needs and is effective, but it also provides an important opportunity to access information for program planning and development and share outcomes with program stakeholders.
+Now that the Flex Program has been in place for over 25 years, it's essential that all states include some level of evaluation (e.g., performance management) as part of on-going program planning and operations.
+Not only will this help assure each Flex Program is meeting needs and is effective, but it also provides an important opportunity to access information for program planning and development and share outcomes with program partners.

 Flex Program evaluation planning ideally begins during the program planning process while writing the cooperative agreement and is updated annually with progress report submissions and updating the future work plan.
 Evaluation planning during the program planning process enables the program to identify the resources, data, tools, and timeline needed to ensure evaluation activities are an integral part of the program and not an afterthought.
 However, if plans have not yet been made or need to be re-worked, don't worry, just get started.

-First, there are three reporting requirements to consider and refer to during the evaluation planning process: Five-Year Summary Plan (Excel worksheet), Performance Year Work Plan (Excel worksheet), and the Performance Improvement and Measurement System (PIMS) measures.
+First, there are reporting requirements to consider and refer to during the evaluation planning process: Flex Program Work Plan (Excel worksheet), End of Year Report (updated Flex Program Work Plan and a narrative), and the Performance Improvement and Measurement System (PIMS) measures.
 Each of these reports is important and the data needed to complete them should be incorporated into your evaluation plans.

-Both the Five-Year Summary Plan and Performance Year Work Plan (together identified as the work plan template) were submitted with the State Flex FY19 Notice of Funding Opportunity (NOFO) application.
+The Flex Program Work Plan is submitted with the State Flex Program Notice of Funding Opportunity (NOFO) application.
 There is a 5-year Summary Work Plan (tabbed as 5-year Period Performance):

-r Summary Wor /2019 - 8/31/2024 .4 Project Title: Medicare Rural Hospital Flexibility Program State: XX Program Area 1: Critical Access Hospital (CAH) Quality Impro ovement (requ uired) Goals: 1) Increase the number of CAHs consistently reporting quali ity data, and 2) ) Improve t he quality of care in CAHs.
-Ti meline (year: s) 9/1 19 - 8/20 9/20 - 8/21 9/21 - 8/22 9/22 - 8/23 9/23 - 8/24 Activity Categories 3 Year 1 Year 2 Year 3 Year 4 Year 5 1.1 Report and improve Core Patient Safety/Inpatient Measures, including develop Active Active Active Active Active antibiotic stewardship programs (required) 1.2 Report and improve Core Patient Engagement Measures (required) Active Active Active Active Active 1.3 Report and improve Core Care Transitions Measures (required) Active Active Active Active Active 1.4 Report and improve Core Outpatient Measures (required) Active Active Active Active Active 1.5 Report and improve Additional Patient Safety Measures t included Not included Not included Not included Not included 1.6 Report and improve Additional Patient Engagement Measures t included Not included Not included Not included Not included 1.7 Report and improve Additional Care Transitions Measures t included Not included Not included Not included Not included 1.7 Report and improve Additional Care Transitions Measures Not included Not included Not included · · Not t included Not included Not menueu i tot monteott 1.7 Report and improve Additional Care Transitions Measures 1.8 Report and improve Additional Outpatient Measures No ot included Not included Not menuded i tot menaed ojects on 1.8 Report and improve Additional Outpatient Measures or reporting all l MBQIP c ore measures and focus imp ojects on
+Grant Number: XXXXXXXXX Five Year Summary Work Plan Funding Opportunity Number: HRSA-19-024 Project Title: Medicare Rural Hospital Flexibility Program State: XX

+T imeline (year s) 9/19 - 8/20 9/20 - 8/21 9/21 - 8/22 9/22 - 8/23 9/23 - 8/24 Activity Categories Year 1 Year 2 Year 3 Year 4 Year 5 1.1 Report and improve Core Patient Safety/Inpatient Measures, including develop antibiotic stewardship programs (required) Active Active Active Active Active 1.2 Report and improve Core Patient Engagement Measures (required) Active Active Active Active Active 1.3 Report and improve Core Care Transitions Measures (required) Active Active Active Active Active 1.4 Report and improve Core Outpatient Measures (required) Active Active Active Active Active 1.5 Report and improve Additional Patient Safety Measures Not included Not included Not included Not included Not included 1.6 Report and improve Additional Patient Engagement Measures Not included Not included Not included Not included Not included 1.7 Report and improve Additional Care Transitions Measures Not included Not included Not included Not included Not included 1.8 Report and improve Additional Outpatient Measures Not included Not included Not included Not included Not included 1 Overall description of program area approach: Build capacity for reporting all MBQIP core measures and focus improvement projects on measures where CAHs perform worse than the national average.